laminas/laminas-mvc-console/doc/book/routing.md

 # Routing

-zend-mvc-console integrates zend-router with zend-console, routing command line arguments to the appropriate action controller and action method that will handle the request.
+laminas-mvc-console integrates laminas-router with laminas-console, routing command line arguments to the appropriate action controller and action method that will handle the request.
 Actions can perform any number of tasks prior to returning a result to display in the console window.

-When using zend-mvc-console, console routes are provided via configuration.
+When using laminas-mvc-console, console routes are provided via configuration.

 ```php
 // The following can sit inside of module/Application/config/module.config.php,